 While the anonymous crusader was defending the brand, the account wasn't sanctioned by Target and people were mistaking it for the company's actual customer service team.
 So, the Facebook user could potentially post statements, comments, and content that didn't reflect the brand's values.

-In this case, Target could have been proactive by assigning customer service reps to monitor social media channels.
+In this case, Target should have been proactive by assigning customer service reps to monitor social media channels for fakes like this.
 Since the company was making changes to its branding, it should have anticipated that customers would have comments or opinions that would be voiced on social media.
 Even though Target might not have stopped this user from creating a fake account, they would have caught it sooner and could have prevented it from going viral and causing controversy.

 4. Over-Engaging Your Customers